indi-rin/Gamelan/README.md

 # Gamelan Legacy

 A very basic game about wearing gamelans for armor and creating music when you jump and run into your enemies.
+Watch a short video demo [here](https://www.youtube.com/watch?v=8RUn3GSJvDI&ab_channel=IndiRinearson)!

 ## Backstory